renegng/contact-os/README.md

 - Icons made by <a href="https://www.flaticon.com/authors/dinosoftlabs" title="DinosoftLabs">DinosoftLabs</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>
 - Anchorme for URL detection and replacement
 - Sounds from <a href="https://www.zapsplat.com/" title="Zapsplat">zapsplat.com</a> and <a href="https://mixkit.co/" title="Mixkit">mixkit.com</a>
+- dev-console.macro, date-fns & crypto-js for essential and amazing JS Libraries.